 “We are all here today because we care so much about transforming the mental health of children, young people and their families.
 I have learned so much about early childhood development and the importance of support for parents through your work here at the Anna Freud Centre.
 This is something I really do care about.
 The ambition for the new Kantor Centre of Excellence is hugely inspiring; bringing together research, education, practice and policy all in one place will take the Anna Freud Centre mission to the next level.
 It is testament to what can be achieved when people work together to realise a shared vision”.

 Before leaving, Catherine unveiled a plaque marking the visit.

 For the day, Catherine chose an extremely elegant look.
 She was wearing a new bespoke forest green dress from Emilia Wickstead.

-You will remember the silhouette of the dress, it is similar to the beautiful Emilia Wickstead Kate A-line Wool-Crepe Dress that Catherine first wore in July 2017 during Germany visit.
-She again wore the dress in the Global Ministerial Mental Health Summit in 2018.
-The only difference between two dresses is the neckline – Lavender dress had boat neckline while this forest green has a stunning square neckline.
+You will remember the silhouette of the dress, it is similar to the beautiful Emilia Wickstead Kate A-line Wool-Crepe Dress that Catherine first wore in July 2017 during a Germany visit.
+She again wore the dress at the Global Ministerial Mental Health Summit in 2018.
+The only difference between the two dresses is the neckline – the Lavender dress had a boat neckline while this forest green has a stunning square neckline.

 Her Kiki Classic Green Amethyst Diamond Earrings finished the look along with Kiki McDonough Candy Mini Green Amethyst Smooth Cut Teardrop Pendant.

-The Court Circular showed an unannounced engagement for Duchess on Tuesday.
+The Court Circular showed an unannounced engagement for The Duchess on Tuesday.
 She visited Sayers Croft Forest School that she first visited in October last year marking the end of her maternity leave.
-In the evening, she hosted a reception at Kensington Palace for her early years steering group.
+In the evening, she hosted a reception at Kensington Palace for her early year’s steering group.